Keith K. Hiraoka

-Keith K. Hiraoka (born October 30, 1958) is a Judge of the Hawaii Intermediate Court of Appeals.
+Keith K. Hiraoka (1958) is a Judge of the Hawaii Intermediate Court of Appeals.

 Education

-Hiraoka earned an undergraduate degree from the University of Hawaii at Manoa in 1980 and a Juris Doctor from the UC Berkeley School of Law in 1983.
+Hiraoka earned an undergraduate degree from the University of Hawaiʻi at Mānoa in 1980 and a Juris Doctor from the UC Berkeley School of Law in 1983.

 Legal and academic career

 Hiraoka has practiced law in Hawaii since 1983.
 Prior appointment to the bench he was the managing partner of the law firm formerly known as Roeca Luria Hiraoka.
 His primary practice areas were legal malpractice defense and insurance coverage counseling and litigation.
 He was formerly chair of the HSBA Insurance Coverage Litigation Section and a co-chair of the HSBA Professional Responsibility and Risk Management Committee.
 Prior to his appointment to the Court of Appeals he served as a Judge on the First Circuit Court of Hawaii.
 He has lectured at the William S. Richardson School of Law in civil procedure, evidence, pretrial practice, and legal methods.